itsmechelly/CouponSystem_JavaProject/README.md

 In this project I used simple login() method for authentication & authorization.<br/><br/>

 👉 The current repo represent this 1st project.<br/>
-Click here to see this project on Github:<br/>
 https://github.com/itsmechelly/CouponSystem_JavaProject

 ## 2️⃣ The 2nd Project: Spring Framework and Session Technique for Authentication & Authorization